gwax/www-gwax/posts/2006/05/lets-get-a-clonin.rst

 comes down to, really, is that I've seen stuffed dodos in museums and I think that the things look like they'd be mighty tasty.

-*Wooly Mammoths:* Ok, elephants are totally awesome; they're giant, intelligent, hulks, capable of exerting incredible amounts of force and performing tons of work.
+*Woolly Mammoths:* Ok, elephants are totally awesome; they're giant, intelligent, hulks, capable of exerting incredible amounts of force and performing tons of work.
 Mammoths have pretty much all the advantages of elephants but they're also mighty cold tolerant creatures because of